Title

 WHEREAS, according to the 2023 American Community Survey conducted by the United States Census Bureau, King County is home to approximately five hundred eighty-six thousand foreign-born residents from every corner of the world totaling over a quarter of the county's population, and

-WHEREAS, immigrants and refugees enhance the county's cultural richness and economic vitality with, according to a 2020 report from the Keep Washington Working workgroup, immigrant-owned businesses in Washington State generating over $2.3 billion in annual revenue and creating thousands of jobs, and immigrant households across the state paying an estimated $9.7 billion in federal taxes and $3.9 billion in state taxes, and
+WHEREAS, immigrants and refugees enhance the county's cultural richness and economic vitality with, according to a 2020 report from the Keep Washington Working workgroup, immigrant-owned businesses in Washington state generating over $2.3 billion in annual revenue and creating thousands of jobs, and immigrant households across the state paying an estimated $9.7 billion in federal taxes and $3.9 billion in state taxes, and

 WHEREAS, many immigrant residents of King County, including those who are not currently able to obtain lawful permanent residence, or live in mixed-status families, may be fearful for their lives due to federal anti-immigration laws and are especially vulnerable to discrimination, hate crimes, racial profiling, and deportation, and